nagars/minecraft_server/README.md

 ## Instructions - Automated Features
 Let's move on to automating the starting, stopping, updating and backup of our server.

-### Automated Start-up
-Included in the **install_guide** folder is a file called **minecraft@.service**.
-This is a systemd file that is executed upon boot-up of the computer.
-It's primary job is to call the scripts to backup and update the server and finally start the server.

-Copy this file to your system folder(/etc/systemd/system/) using `cp minecraft@.service /etc/systemd/system` in terminal.

-To ensure that it runs on boot-up, run `sudo systemctl enable minecraft@survival` in terminal. **Make sure your server name matches the folder name of your server**

-Some basic systemctl commands that will help with troubleshooting are listed here:
- 1. `sudo systemctl start minecraft@survival` will start your server through command line.
- 2. `sudo systemctl status minecraft@survival` will return information regarding the current status of your server.
-It will report failures if any.
- 3. `sudo systemctl stop minecraft@survival` will shutdown your server.

-**Note: Running the script at this step will fail as the backup and update scripts are not in place.** If you want to test it out anyway, please comment out lines 18 & 21 in the minecraft@.service file.
-The script will only have start and server shutdown functionality now.

-### Automated Server Backups
-This involves the backup of your server before every bootup.
-The backup will be placed in a folder called **boot_server_backups** in the /opt/minecraft folder.

-Copy the backup.sh script to your server directory using `cp backup.sh /opt/minecraft/survival`.

-`chmod +x backup.sh` will make the script executable allowing to the systemd script to run it.

-### Automated Server Update & Backups
-This involves the backup of your server before every update.
-It will first check for a new version of the server.
-If there is one, it will back up and then update the server.
-The backup is placed in a folder called **update_server_backups** in the /opt/minecraft folder.

-Copy the update_server.sh script to your server directory using `cp update_server.sh /opt/minecraft/survival`.
-Copy the update_backup.sh script to your server directory using `cp update_backup.sh /opt/minecraft/survival`.

-`chmod +x update_server.sh` will make the script executable allowing to the systemd script to run it.
-`chmod +x update_backup.sh` will make the script executable allowing to the systemd script to run it.

 **And thats it.
 Congratulations!
 You're all done!**
 If you are interested in understanding more about what's going on under the hood, I recommend opening up the scripts.
 The comments should help you get an idea of the logic.